Skip Navigation

 Strengthening the Educator Pipeline and Supporting Aspiring Educators

-In a 2022 survey, 55 percent of NEA members said they were considering leaving the profession they love earlier than they’d planned because they feel overwhelmed and under-supported.
+Across the nation, schools face a shortage of teachers, education support professionals, and other educators.
+The shortage of Black, Latino, and Indigenous educators is especially pronounced, and at the front end, fewer people are entering the profession.
+In a survey, 55 percent of NEA members said they were considering leaving the profession they love earlier than they’d planned because they feel overwhelmed and under-supported.
+This negatively impacts our nation’s ability to attract talented individuals to the profession.

-Solutions include increasing pay and benefits; creating grow-your-own programs to recruit and prepare educators to teach and work in their local communities; fully funding teacher residency programs; and providing high-quality professional development for all educators.
+Solutions and opportunities include increasing pay and benefits; creating grow-your-own programs to recruit and prepare educators to teach and work in their local communities; fully funding teacher residency programs; developing apprenticeship programs using the residency model; expanding the Federal Work–Study program to include clinical practice; and providing high-quality professional development for educators at all stages of their careers.

 Yesse Cano Quote for Issue Explainer Page